cataniamatt/docker-guide/README.md

 * requirements.txt

 #### Docker
-Docker can be installed on a Linux machine using:
+Docker can be installed on a Linux machine by using:
 ```
 sudo apt install docker.io
 ```